Cale/arw-daily/_posts/2024-10-02-ham-radio-and-the-helene-aftermath.md

 ### The Larger Ham Orgs

-ARRL has been [in touch](http://www.arrl.org/news/view/helene-storm-updates) with key volunteers and [HamAid kits](https://www.arrl.org/files/file/Public%20Service/Emergency%20Communications/The%20ARRL%20Ham%20Aid%20Program%20Guidelines.pdf)(PDF) are ready to deploy.
+ARRL has been [in touch](http://www.arrl.org/news/view/helene-storm-updates) with key volunteers and [HamAid kits](https://www.arrl.org/files/file/Public%20Service/Emergency%20Communications/The%20ARRL%20Ham%20Aid%20Program%20Guidelines.pdf) (PDF) are ready to deploy.
 Contact an [ARRL Section Manager](https://www.arrl.org/sections-by-divisions) to request deployment.

+Hopefully we'll see case studies coming from local ARES groups in the coming weeks and months.